ChoiceCoin/Solana-Compliance/Software/Readme.md

 # Solution

 Choice Coin invented a Compliance AI for automating securities compliance.
 The Compliance AI is an embedded system which formalizes human knowledge using natural language processing to statistically measure the probability that a particular asset is a security.
-The goal for this software is to help asset creators that do not wish create security tokens, engineer their assets to reduce regulatory risk and comply with the law.
+The goal for this software is to help asset creators on Solana that do not wish create security tokens, engineer their assets to reduce regulatory risk and comply with the law.

 # Analytical Framework

 Whether an asset is a security or non-security asset depends on various actors analyzing certain attributes associated with the asset.
 This software defines the analysis using various defined variables, which may be weighted and processed for producing probabilistic measurements.
 The probabilistic measurements correspond with a number between 0 and 1, where an asset with a score of 1 is statistically unlikely to be a security and an asset with a score of 0 is likely to be a security.

+# Solana Foundation

+Thank you to the Solana Foundation for generously supporting this research and development for the betterment of the Solana ecosystem.